integrations/terraform-provider-github/website/docs/r/team_members.html.markdown

 ## Import

-GitHub Team Membership can be imported using the team ID `teamid`, e.g.
+GitHub Team Membership can be imported using the team ID `teamid` or team name, e.g.

 ```
 $ terraform import github_team_members.some_team 1234567
+$ terraform import github_team_members.some_team Administrators
 ```